 I usually shoot for tire temps 15~20° hotter on the inside than the outside with an even gradient to the cooler outside shoulder.
 Don't assume anything when reading tire temps or any other measurement.
 Drive it hard, pay attention to the car and experiment.
 Clocks don't lie.

 We can't predict how your tires will wear because there are too many variables.
 Tire wear must some times be sacrificed if you are looking for the fastest possible setup.
 In general, when the car is at it's fastest and you have a good balanced set up, the tire wear will be pretty even.
-Using the street alignment, some ultimate grip and response must be sacrificed to provide best tire wear in those driving conditions.
-The alignment that gives best tire wear on track might destroy the tires on a car that only see street use.
-Conversely, a great street alignment might give really bad tire wear and performance on track.
+Once can not achieve ultimate grip and response on track while acheiving lowest possible tire wear in gentle street driving conditions.
+A compromise must be made with an honest assesment on how the car will be driven.
+Our criteria

 Supermiata Street Alignment

 For most street driven Miatas, tire wear is the most important parameter.
 Excess toe in or out will usually cause more tire wear than somewhat aggressive camber will.
 The OEM alignment numbers with more rear camber than in front, are designed to induce a bit of understeer.
 Lawyers ultimately dictate the OEM alignment, not the clever engineeers that designed the suspension.
 The actual suspension geometry is designed to require greater front than rear camber.
 The SuperMiata Street Alignment will generally result in no increase in tire wear over OEM and possibly a reduction in tire wear if you occasionally load the tires to maximum cornering forces.
 In general, this Street alignment is conservative and intended for cars that never slide their tires and spend almost no time at maximum conrnering loads.